midudev/react-slidy/README.md

 ## Browser compatibility

-I haven't did a lot of testing on that but it's supposed to work on Firefox, Chrome, Edge, Safari and IE 10+.
-If not, please, fill a issue.
+I haven't did a lot of testing on that but it's supposed to work on Firefox, Chrome, Edge, Safari, Edge and IE 11.
+If not, please, fill an issue.

 ## Features
 * 1:1 slide movement